The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Calibration and imaging

 \subsection{Imaging}

-All epochs were imaged using the task IMAGR in AIPS, using two fields to simultaneously clean the two nuclei.
+All epochs were imaged using the CLEAN deconvolution algorithm as implemented in the task IMAGR in AIPS, using two fields to simultaneously clean the two nuclei.
 All epochs were imaged in a two-step auto-boxing procedure, as implemented in IMAGR.
 First, boxes were automatically placed by IMAGR on the brightest sources, defined as having peak signal-to-noise > 10 and source island level > 5.
 This minimised the risk of cleaning strong side lobes caused by the synthesised beam.
 Then, the boxes were removed and a few hundred clean iterations ran without any box-restrictions to find weaker sources.
-The imaging was stopped when the peak of the clean components reached the random noise.
+The imaging was stopped when the CLEAN algorithm converged, that is when no significant amount of flux was recovered in a few hundred iterations.
 The final images were exported to FITS for further analysis outside AIPS.
-The pixel dimensions used were 8192 in R.A. and Dec. for all images.
-For the 2\,cm data, a cell size of 0.05\,mas was used.
-All other epochs used a cell size of 0.1\,mas.
+The number of pixels used were 8192 in R.A. and Dec. for all images.
+For the 2\,cm data, a pixel size of 0.05\,mas was used.
+All other epochs used a pixel size of 0.1\,mas.
 Robust weighting \citep{briggs1995} of 0.5 was used for all images.